relay

 – application layer: custom communication

-︎ This architecture enables new forms of human-computer-biological interaction, allowing direct biological interfaces while maintaining the speed and bandwidth of photonic links for longer-distance “hops” making BPCI-R’s relay component simultaneously a network topology, a bio-hybrid protocol stack and a distributed biocomputing architecture.
+︎ This architecture facilitates novel modalities of human-computer-biological interaction, enabling direct biological interfacing while preserving the velocity and bandwidth of photonic links for extended-range hops.
+Consequently, BPCI-R's relay component functions concurrently as a network topology, a bio-hybrid protocol stack, and a distributed biocomputing architecture.

-features: no 5G no bluetooth → reduced radio pollution + ozone layer protection + protection against digital, synthetic and quantum interference
+features: no 5G or Bluetooth → reduced radio pollution + ozone layer protection + protection against digital, synthetic and quantum interference